Continuing from Part 1...

 As we now know, Part D has been a gravy train for drug makers.

 Not only did the doughnut hole create significant gaps for seniors, but Washington made certain that Medicare was prohibited from doing something that every other nation in the world does; negotiate drug prices.

 Thus, Medicare Part D represented a massive taxpayer subsidy to the drug industry.
 It also provided HMOs with huge subsidies.
 Since that time, drug prices and health insurance premiums have skyrocketed despite these subsidies.

 The lesson should be crystal clear.
 The healthcare industry will extort as much money as it can in the name of America’s free-for-all economy.
 And industry spokespersons, lobbyists and hacks will use scare tactics as a way to justify exorbitant costs, such as the high costs required for R&D; highs costs required to ensure the delivery of the world’s best healthcare; high costs due to malpractice lawsuits and so on.
 But these scapegoats do not account for annual healthcare inflation that averages three times the annual inflation rate.

-In 2009, as Washington reported inflation of -0.4%, and health insurance premiums rose by an estimated 8%, you can see this represented a 20-fold or 2000% increase relative to the inflation rate.
+In 2009, as Washington reported inflation of -0.4%, health insurance premiums rose by an estimated 8%.
+This represented a 20-fold or 2000% increase in health insurance premiums relative to the inflation rate.

 Do you still think you aren’t getting screwed by the industry?